Lifestyle Medicine in the UK: Going Mainstream?

 Lifestyle Medicine for Chronic Diseases

-Dr. Chatterjee made headlines in recent weeks by claiming that almost 80% of patients he sees as a GP report with conditions which are ‘in some way driven by our collective lifestyles’ – hence the term lifestyle medicine.
+Dr. Chatterjee made headlines by claiming that almost 80% of patients he sees as a GP report with conditions which are ‘in some way driven by our collective lifestyles’ – hence the term lifestyle medicine.

 Quite why the statement caused headlines might be a mystery to those with their eyes open: it is very clear that what we eat and how we live to a large extent determines our state of health.